opentelekomcloud-docs/cloud-container-engine/umn/source/instruction.rst

 #. **How do I create a workload accessible to public networks?**

    CCE provides different types of Services for workload access in diverse scenarios.
 Currently, CCE provides two access types to expose a workload to public networks: NodePort and LoadBalancer.
-For details, see `Networking <https://docs.otc.t-systems.com/en-us/usermanual2/cce/cce_01_0020.html>`__.
+For details, see :ref:`Networking <cce_10_0020>`.

 #. **How can I allow multiple workloads in the same cluster to access each other?**